Reltroner/reltroner-studio/content/philosophies/nytherion-abyss.md

 ## ⚔️ Elements of Conflict

 - **Illusionary Combat:** Characters battle superior, illusionary versions of themselves.
-- **Psychological Warfare:** Manipulation by Henchoeway's elites, particularly Kamila Alena.
+- **Psychological Warfare:** Manipulation by Henchoway's elites, particularly Kamila Alena.
 - **Destruction of Dimension:** Use of Aurora Gateway technology to destabilize Abyss from within.

 ---

-## 🖤 Kamila Alena & Henchoeway
+## 🖤 Kamila Alena & Henchoway

-Kamila Alena acts as the human vessel of Nytherion Abyss, embodying the Abyss's philosophies.
-The Abyss serves as Henchoeway's final stronghold and source of power.
+Kamila Alena acts as the throne of Nytherion Abyss, embodying the Abyss's philosophies.
+The Abyss serves as Henchoway's final stronghold and source of power.

 - **Kamila Alena:** Avatar of comfort and stagnation, leader harnessing Abyss's psychological power.
 - **Brexar Veilthorn:** Guardian of the Abyss perimeter.